Mekong River Delta:

 Can Tho may be popular with travelers, yet its soul remains intact.
 You simply have to slow down.
 Although the boats may feel crowded and the temples quiet, moments of connection are everywhere—if you’re open.

-Whether it’s the softness of a pandan bun, the depth of a Khmer curry, or the simplicity of a humble market meal, this city reveals itself slowly.
+Whether it’s the softness of a pandan bun at the floating market, the depth of a Khmer curry, or the simplicity of a humble market meal, this city reveals itself slowly.
 But once it does, it stays with you.

 You Might Also Like: